Are there any advantageous to buying a house privately from a 'for sale by owner', otherwise known as a FSBO (FIZZBO)?

 But they still want full market value - sometimes more.

-As a buyer, are you prepared to persistently and patiently peruse the newspapers and surf the Internet for that special home?
+As a buyer, are you prepared to do this on your own?
 Or will you want (usually free) helpful service?

 Sometimes, it's difficult to obtain an appointment to view a home for sale by owner that fits everyone's schedule.
 And if you're able to organize a mutually agreeable appointment time and day, the homeowner obviously has to personally show the home.